 Similarly, external exposure to chlorinated water also has its risks.
 The biggest risk of chlorine is its byproducts.
 Disinfectant byproducts (DBP’s) from chlorine such as trihalomethane, dibromoacetic acid, and haloacetic acids have been associated with multiple adverse effects.

 Studies have linked irritative, toxicological, mutagenic, genotoxic, and carcinogenic properties of these chemicals to an increased risk of:

 - Bladder cancer (^)

 - Colon cancer (^)

 - Neurotoxicity (in animal studies) (^)(^)

 More research is needed for conclusive evidence and to learn more about how DBP’s may also affect health.

 You may suspect that reducing chlorine and DBP’s are important reasons to use a water filter.

-Therefore, we can reduce these most efficiently by using effective water filters.
+Therefore, the most efficient method comes back to using effective water filters.
 This is not only often faster, but saves money and energy.
-But not